 Located in Coral Gables, the pool was originally built in 1924.
 It was fashioned from a former rock quarry and inspired by Mediterranean architecture.

-These days the Venetian is not quite so glam but it remains one of Miami’s most treasured spots.
+The Venetian is not quite so glam these days, but it remains one of Miami’s most treasured spots.
 Plus, it’s a great place to swim, particularly if you’re visiting Miami with kids.

 2. The perfect South Beach Walk